-In long-term and post-acute care (LTPAC), Five-Star Quality Ratings make or break a facility’s reputation.
+In long-term and post-acute care (LTPAC), Five-Star Ratings make or break a facility’s reputation.

-- Residents and families use Five-Star Quality Ratings as a guide when choosing facilities.
+- Residents and families use Five-Star Ratings as a guide when choosing facilities.

-- Medicare bases per resident reimbursements on the Five-Star Ratings.
+- Medicare bases per resident reimbursements on the facility’s Five-Star Ratings.

-- Investors rely on Five-Star Quality Ratings to gauge investment viability.
+- Investors rely on Five-Star Ratings to gauge investment viability.

-In addition, recent government studies claim a LTPAC facility’s market share rises or falls when Five-Star Quality Ratings change.
+In addition, recent government studies claim a LTPAC facility’s market share rises or falls when their Five-Star Ratings change.

-Following Congressional complaints, the Centers for Medicare & Medicaid Services (CMS) started rating long-term care facilities in 2007 to help consumers sort through the options.
+Following Congressional complaints, the Centers for Medicare & Medicaid Services (CMS) developed the Five-Star Rating system in 2007.
+They intended to help consumers evaluate skilled nursing facilities.

 “A nursing home that receives three stars in an on-site inspection may only expect a $10.44 profit from treating one patient for one day.
 However, if it gains two additional stars after self-reporting and achieves an overall rating of five stars, its expected profit increases to $16.88,”according to the Brookings Institute.

-- Medical professionals make referrals based on Five-Star Ratings.
+- Lost referrals since medical professionals make referrals based on Five-Star Ratings.

-- The U.S. Department of Housing and Urban Development (HUD) use the ratings to assess risk when making lending decisions.
+- Higher risk assessment.
+The U.S. Department of Housing and Urban Development (HUD) use Five-Star Ratings to assess risk when making lending decisions.

-- Banks and institutional investors include Five-Star Ratings on their underwriting checklists.
+- Higher interest rates.
+Banks and institutional investors include Five-Star Ratings on underwriting checklists.

-- Insurance companies use the ratings when designing policies.
+- Higher insurance premiums.
+Insurance companies use Five-Star Ratings when designing policies.

-- Select Medicare plans will not cover facilities with fewer than three stars per Leading Age.
+- Fewer residents.
+Select Medicare plans will not cover facilities that receive Five-Star Ratings with fewer than three stars, according to Leading Age.